by Wine Owners

 How does Wine Owners work with this primary data source?

 Our proprietary algorithms process this data to eliminate the inevitable anomalies that such large data sets present.
-We focus on pricing for the world's top 80,000-150,000 fine wines - a far cry from the 5,500,000 covered by Wine Searcher's data collection!
+We focus on pricing for the world's top 250,000 fine wines.

 For our private client members who appreciate, collect and invest in the fine wine top end of the market, our focus on a specific strata of fine wine pricing enables us to structure, standardise, format, analyse and process these wines in great depth.